 Bottom of the Bill: The Politics of Being Political in Restaurants

 Are restaurant menus an acceptable forum for education about policy and politics?
 We’ll hear from chefs that have added politically-charged information to their menus (ie- providing healthcare to employees, equity in tipping between front and back of the house, gender neutral signs on the bathrooms, immigration, etc) as well as chefs who don’t think it’s a good idea.
-We’ll learn about how have their customers and staff have reacted as well as how and why they chose their issue areas or chose not to bring.
+We’ll learn about how their customers and staff have reacted, as well as how and why they chose their issue areas or chose not to bring.